 The Bachelor of Professional Studies (B.P.S.) is designed for undergraduate students with a strong interest in practical training in professional management career pathways.
 The B.P.S. degree is a professional track baccalaureate completion degree for students transferring to KU with an associate degree or equivalent hours and who are looking to complete the last two years necessary for a bachelor’s degree.
 The B.P.S. is unique because it draws upon coursework from multiple programs and disciplines.

 The flexible curriculum of this degree program allows students to transfer in credit from a community college or other accredited institution and create a baccalaureate degree pathway to demonstrate their ability to succeed in courses with content relevant to their anticipated profession.
-Students in the B.P.S. program choose a concentration that aligns with their professional goals in the areas of Applied Data Analytics, Health Policy and Management, or Project Management.
+Students in the B.P.S. program choose a minor that aligns with their professional goals.

 The Bachelor of Professional Studies follows university admission requirements for transfer students.
 First-year students apply for admission through the College of Liberal Arts & Sciences.